 Here’s a few ways I’ve handled it as gracefully as I can!

 This might seem a little strange, but the best way to handle a new environment is to approach it with wonder.
 Do you remember when you first went to Disney World, went to a sleepover or had the best meal of your life?
 Moving to a new city can be just like a brand new experience that can bring about child—like wonder.
 Smile, savor, and look at everything with a new perspective that can bring about joy and excitement.
 I was lucky to meet some great friends who have me going out all the time to try new restaurants, fitness activities and events that keep things fresh and fun.

 Celebrate similarities and differences

 Change is part of life.
 I can say that all damn day, but I’m still not good at accepting it.
 In fact, I’m someone who will sometimes pick an extreme change just to avoid inevitable little ones.
 Like, buying a one-way ticket to another country or going to camp in the woods for a week.
 As I get older I realize there’s healthier way to handle the ebb and flow of life.
 It’s nice to realize London has a lot of my favorite things – parks, Indian food, wine bars and mostly friendly people.
 This is the same back home.
 But I love London’s special things too that are new – ample public transport, happy hours and dog-friendly pubs!
 All of this has been a wonderfully refreshing way to embrace London life and the present moment.

-Have you ever considered a change of environment, like an expat move?
+Have you ever considered a change of environment, like an expat move, maybe you would like to migrate to australia?
 Or how about going off the grid a little?
 Here’s a fun video about what other people think about living off the grid: